andresdelfino/strace_tree_printer/README.md

 PREFIX is the argument passed to the `-o` option of the `strace` execution.
 Defaults to "output".

 ROOT_PATH is the path where the logs are located.
-Defaults to working directory.
+Defaults to the working directory.

 # Output

-Output column tells if the command wrote on `stdout` or `stderr`.
+The Output column tells if the command wrote on `stdout` or `stderr`.

-Exit column content is red if the exit status is non-zero.
+The Exit column content is red if the exit status is non-zero.

-Pathname/Argv column content is ? if no `execve(2)` call was found.
+The Pathname and Argv columns content is "?" if no `execve(2)` call was found.